zimran-smithers/Hamilton-Documentation/README.md

 <p>&nbsp;</p>

+# Before Running the Hamilton
+Every day run the Hamilton Maintenance program and go through this checklist
+- [ ] Check to see if daily or weekly maintenance must be done
+- [ ] Run the respective maintenance programs if needed.
+This is shown in bold red **REQUIRED** in the software

+<p>&nbsp;</p>
+<p>&nbsp;</p>

-### Running a Method on the Hamilton
+# Running a Method on the Hamilton

-- Access teh Hamilton Method Manager
+- Access the Hamilton Method Manager
 - Select method from 'Hamilton Standard Method' list
 - Click on a method
 - Select **Run Method**